JonasGroenbek/javascript-questions-flow2/README.md

 * debug

 ### Explain, using relevant examples, how to implement sessions and the legal implications of doing this.

+Sessions have information stored on the server, and gives the client a token to retrieve their rightful session.
+This means that the data relevant for the functioning of the application is stored on the server.

 Sessions can easily be implemented using the express-session middleware.
 This middleware adds a cookie to the response.
 This cookie contains the session-id of the user.
 A session property is then added to the request object provided to the express middleware and routes.